Taxation

 Week 4+: Full Operations

-Common Concerns About Outsourcing Tax Preparation Addressed Head-On
+Common Concerns About Outsourcing Tax Preparation — Addressed Head-On

 "My clients won’t be comfortable with offshore work."

-"I don’t want time zone issues."
+"I don’t want to deal with time zone issues."

 "What if the preparer leaves?"